 And now it has led him to his current chapter, revealing his singular voice and vision as a solo artist.
 His first solo effort, A City On A Lake, contains darkly gorgeous, cinematic folk and vivid lyricism, undergirded by organic and electronic textures.
 No Depression called it “haunting and enticing,” and the album caught the attention of NPR who invited him to perform the songs on their Mountain Stage radio show.

-2017 will see the release of Wong's second full-length solo album, a long-form musical theater piece titled The Paper Raincoat, and a duo EP with Jesse Terry inspired by the stories of climate change refugees, as well as several high-profile collaborations between his pop-up series and popular Nashville restaurants.
+The year 2019 will see the release of Wong's second full-length solo album, a long-form musical theater piece titled The Paper Raincoat, and a duo EP with Jesse Terry inspired by the stories of climate change refugees, as well as several high-profile collaborations between his pop-up series and popular Nashville restaurants.
 Whether in studio, on stage, or even in the kitchen, Wong’s unrestrained curiosity emerges as the common ingredient to his prolific output.
 For him, the seemingly divergent becomes a vibrant convergence.